Quenched local limit theorem for a directed random walk on the backbone of a supercritical oriented percolation cluster for $d \ge 1$: A first quenched-annealed comparison result

 Then one can use the separation lemma, see Lemma~3.8 in \cite{BirknerCernyDepperschmidtGantert2013}, to get the upper bound

 where $b_2,b_3$ and $b_4$ are positive constants from \cite[Lemma~3.8]{BirknerCernyDepperschmidtGantert2013}.
 The relation between $b_1$ and $b_2$ is crystallized in Step~6 of the proof of Lemma~3.8 in \cite{BirknerCernyDepperschmidtGantert2013}, where the authors need that $(2b_4+3b_1)\vee (3b_4) < b_2$.
-Also note that the bound in this separation lemma is universal in the starting positions which is also the reason that \eqref{eq:replacementLemma} is independent of the starting positions.
+Also note that the bound in this separation lemma is universal in the starting positions which is also the reason that \eqref{eq:replacementLemma} does not depend on the starting positions.
 To prove \eqref{eq:help1+2} it is thus sufficient to have $b_2<1/2$, which we can obtain by choosing $b_1$ and $b_4$ small enough.

 Now, on the event $R^\simu_N$, the time between two consecutive regeneration times is smaller than $\log^2(N)$ up until the $N$-th regeneration time.
 Further, the number of steps in the original pair of random walks $(X,X')$ at which they are closer than $\log^2(N)$ until time $N$ can be bounded from above by observing the pair $(\wh{X},\wh{X}')$.
 Particularly, we count the times at which these are closer than $\log^4(N)$ until time $J$ and multiply that number by $\log^2(N)$.
-Then, since $\log^4(N)-\log^2(N)>\log^2(N)$, on $R^\simu_N$, we obtain that
+Then, since $\log^4(N)-\log^2(N)>4\log^2(N)$, on $R^\simu_N$, we obtain that

 It thus follows that

 where we have applied \eqref{eq:help1+2} in the last inequality.
 This concludes the proof for $d=2$.